 You only need 2 ingredients to make these crunchy candied hazelnuts!
+This yummy hazelnut praline recipe is so easy to make!

 Here are the steps;